 Anxiety is a normal human emotion of worry, fear, tension or apprehension about what is to come.
 Everyone experiences anxiety to greater or lesser degrees and although it is unpleasant, it is usually fleeting.
 However, when anxiety is extreme and persists over an extended period of time, it can be debilitating.
 Such cases are referred to as anxiety disorders.
 Anxiety disorders include generalized anxiety disorder, panic disorder, phobias, and social anxiety disorder.
 Symptoms of such disorders include panic and fear, increased heart rate, rapid breathing, difficulty sleeping, nausea, and dizziness.
-As of 2017, it was estimated that around four percent of the global population suffered from anxiety disorders, making anxiety, along with depression, one of the most common mental health disorders in the world.
+It is estimated that around four percent of the global population suffer from anxiety disorders, making anxiety, along with depression, one of the most common mental health disorders in the world.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date